sailfish009/goodvibes/docs/notes/metadata.md

 (which stands for "I Can Yell", if ever you wondered).

 SHOUTcast is a proprietary solution.
 Icecast was released quickly afterward, as an open-source alternative.
-And there are probably many more steaming solutions around.
+And there are surely many more streaming solutions around.
 However they all stick to the ICY protocol to send the metadata.

 References: